 |Binary search trees (BST)||Stacks & queues|

-These videos include whiteboard instructions and screencasts to show you exactly how TechLead and Joma would solve them in an interview, and some of them also include additional worksheets you can use for extra practice.
+These videos include whiteboard instructions and screencasts to show you exactly how TechLead would solve them in an interview, plus additional worksheets you can use for extra practice.

 #5 100+ Coding Sessions

 If you’re looking for hands-on coding instruction, this is the module for you.
-TechLead and Joma walk you through the most common coding problems that come up in interviews at big tech companies, and show you exactly how to solve them in a way that recruiters love.
+TechLead walks you through the most common coding problems that come up in interviews at big tech companies, and show you exactly how to solve them in a way that recruiters love.

 The coding sessions cover data structures, algorithms, and time-space complexity, and provide complete “Big O” analysis of problems and solutions.

 The videos are generally 10-20 minutes in length, and you’ll work through the problem from its origin all the way to the final solution.
-The guys focus on common big tech interview questions to make things as practical as possible for anyone applying to FAANG.
+TechLead focuses on common big tech interview questions to make things as practical as possible for anyone applying to FAANG.

 #6 The Mock Interview

-TechLead has conducted more than 100 interviews at Google, so in this module, he and Joma take on the roles of recruiter and engineer to demonstrate the common mistakes applicants make.
+TechLead has conducted more than 100 interviews at Google, so in this module, he takes on the role of recruiter to demonstrate the common mistakes applicants make.

-After the interview, they break down what went right and what went wrong.
-TechLead shares some unique insights about his perspective as a recruiter, a mindset all Silicon Valley tech recruiters share but very few applicants seem to understand.
+After the mock interview, he breaks down what went right and what went wrong.
+He shares some unique insights about his perspective as a recruiter, a mindset all Silicon Valley tech recruiters share but very few applicants seem to understand.

-If you’ve made it to the interview stage with FAANG before, but you failed to get the job, you can bet that the reason why is in this module.
+If you’ve made it to the interview stage with FAANG before but failed to get the job, the reason for your failure is covered in this module.
 This one is a can’t-miss.

 #7 Systems Design

-Here are some of the aspects of Systems Design they cover:
+Here are some of the aspects of Systems Design he covers: